Why Quitting Smoking Is So Hard (The Science)

 After weeks or months of regular nicotine use, your brain has fundamentally recalibrated.
 Your new “normal” requires nicotine just to feel okay.
 Without it, you feel:

 This is the cruelest trick of nicotine addiction: smoking doesn’t make you feel better than normal.
 It relieves the withdrawal it created.
-The “relaxing” cigarette isn’t adding calm — it’s temporarily silencing the anxiety that nicotine dependence generated.
+The “relaxing” cigarette isn’t adding calm.
+It’s temporarily silencing the anxiety that nicotine dependence generated.
 Non-smokers feel that baseline calm all the time, for free.

-The Bottom Line: Nicotine addiction rewires your brain in three steps — dopamine reward, receptor upregulation, and baseline shift.
+The Bottom Line: Nicotine addiction rewires your brain in three steps: dopamine reward, receptor upregulation, and baseline shift.
 By the time you’re physically dependent, you need nicotine just to feel how you felt before you ever started smoking.

 The Secret Weapon in Cigarettes: MAO Inhibitors